Codeinwp/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
+= 2.3.2 - 2018-01-23  =

+* Fixed issue with menu icons module - dashicons were not properly enqueued
+* Updated descriptions

 = 2.3.1 - 2018-01-17  =

 * Disabled automatic display for sharing button on pages and added an option to toggle it.